 Welcome to OIST!

-The Student Support staff will help you prepare for your relocation.
+The Travel and Relocation Team will help you prepare for your relocation.
 Prior to your arrival in Japan (OIST), make sure you have organized crucial things like your visa, insurance and accommodation.

 1. Student Visa

 If you are an international student coming to Japan, you will need a 'student' visa prior to your arrival in Japan.